Atrociously/stilts/README.md

 ### Supported Template Constructs
 - Inheritance
 - for loops
-- if/else if/else
+- if/ else if /else
 - match expressions
 - includes statements
 - variables (as a result of allowing arbitrary rust expressions and statements)
 - useful extension traits imported into scope
-- Opt-in HTML escaping (if you have ideas on implementing Opt-out let me know)
+- Configurable Opt-out HTML escaping

 ### Goals
 - Create a templating language that is both familiar to jinja users and rust developers